-Introduce Mr. Square, a new believer from the Square tribe, and Mr. Round, a new believer from the round tribe.
+- □ Introduce Mr. Square, a new believer from the Square tribe, and Mr. Round, a new believer from the round tribe.
 They both reside in Trianglesville in Triangleland.
-(They can carry a signs with square on one and a circle on the other.)

-☐ Explain that they are planning to hold worship meetings together.

-- Mr. Square: "Dear brother Round, I think we should teach the Bible in Square language and sing with Square music.
-Our Square language and music are so pretty!" - Mr. Round: Dear Brother Square: "Dear brother Square, I think we should teach the Bible in Round language and sing with Round music.
-Our Round language and music are so pretty!" - Mr. Square: "I could not bring my Square friends and neighbours to worship in a Round way, for they would not like it. - Mr. Round: "And my Round friends and neighbours would never accept to adopt Square customs."

-Ask: "How can Square believers and Round believers worship Jesus without adopting the other tribe's language and customs?
+(They can carry a signs with a square on one and a circle on the other.) - □ Explain that they are planning to hold worship meetings together. - Mr. Square: 'Dear brother Round, I think we should teach the Bible in Square language and sing with Square music.
+Our Square language and music are so pretty!' - Mr. Round: 'Dear brother Square, I think we should teach the Bible in Round language and sing with Round music.
+Our Round language and music are so pretty!' - Mr. Square: 'I could not bring my Square friends and neighbours to worship in a Round way, for they would not like it. - Mr. Round: 'And my Round friends and neighbours would never accept to adopt Square customs.' - □ Ask: 'How can Square believers and Round believers worship Jesus without adopting the other tribe's language and customs? - $\Box$ Affirm: - They can have two worship meetings, one using Square culture and the other Round culture.
+Anyone can join the one they prefer. - They can also worship together using Triangle language and customs. - It is important to worship in ways that seekers and new believers can come to Christ without having first to be 'converted' to another culture.